espressif/upload-components-ci-action/README.md

 ## Usage

 The action requires `api_token` and `namespace` parameters to be set.
-If the repository contains the only component stored in the root of the repository, then the `name` parameter is also required.
-If the repository contains more than 1 component in subdirectories, it's necessary to set the `directories` parameter to the semicolon-separated list of directories with components.
+If the repository contains only one component in the root directory, then the `name` parameter is also required.
+If the repository contains more than one component in subdirectories, it's necessary to set the `directories` parameter to the semicolon-separated list of directories with components.
 In this case, the base name of the directory will be used as a component name.

 ### Handling versions

-If the version in the manifest file is not in the registry yet this action will upload it.
+If the version in the manifest file is not already in the registry, this action will upload it.
 Every version of the component can be uploaded to the registry only once.

-It's recommended to change the version in the manifest only when it's ready to be published.
+It is recommended to change the version in the manifest only when it's ready to be published.
 An alternative supported workflow is to set parameter `skip_pre_release` to any non-empty string and use [pre-release](https://semver.org/#spec-item-9) versions (like `1.0.0-dev`) during development and then change the version to a stable (like `1.0.0`) for release.

 If the version of the component is not specified in the manifest file, you can use the `version` parameter.
 It must be a valid [semantic version](https://semver.org/) optionally prefixed with the character "v".
 I.e. versions formatted like `v1.2.3` or `1.2.3` are supported.

-If the component with the same version is already in the registry the action will skip uploading silently.
+If a component with the same version is already in the registry, the action will skip the upload silently.

 ### Example workflows